-Requirement(s) Indicator(s) 8.2.1: There is a process to internally review and improve residency programs.
-8.2.1.1: An internal review process is conducted for each residency program at least once per regular accreditation cycle.
-8.2.1.2: The internal review process evaluates how well each residency program is meeting all applicable standards of accreditation, including both the General Standards of Accreditation for Residency Programs and the specific standards of accreditation for the discipline.
-8.2.1.3: The internal review process includes effective mechanisms to follow through on areas for improvement identified for residency programs, and ensures actions are taken for improvement.
-8.2.1.4: The internal review process identifies common areas for improvement across residency programs.
-8.2.1.5: The internal review process reviews how well residency programs are preparing residents for independent practice.
-8.2.1.6: The internal review process includes reflection on the potential impacts of the hidden curriculum on the learning experience.
-8.2.2: A range of data and information is reviewed to evaluate and improve learning sites and residency programs.
-8.2.2.
-1: Information from multiple sources, including feedback from residents, teachers, administrative personnel and program directors, as appropriate, is regularly reviewed.
-8.2.2.2: Mechanisms for feedback take place in an open, collegial atmosphere.
-8.2.3: Based on the data and information reviewed, faculty of medicine-wide and/or learning site-specific, strengths are identified and action is taken to address areas identified for improvement.
-8.2.3.1: Areas for improvement are used to develop and implement relevant and timely action plans for issues that are faculty of medicine-wide and/or learning site-specific.
-8.2.3.2: The postgraduate dean and postgraduate education committee share identified strengths and areas for improvement (including associated action plans) with residency program and learning site leadership, and other residency education stakeholders as appropriate, in a timely manner.
-8.2.3.3: There is a clear and well-documented process to evaluate the effectiveness of actions taken, and to take further action as required.
+- 8.2.1: There is a systematic process to internally review and improve residency programs. - 8.2.1.1: An internal review process is conducted for each residency program at least once per regular accreditation cycle. - 8.2.1.2: The internal review process evaluates how well each residency program is meeting all applicable standards of accreditation, including both the General Standards of Accreditation for Residency Programs and the specific standards of accreditation for the discipline. - 8.2.1.3: The internal review process includes effective mechanisms to follow through on areas for improvement identified for residency programs, and ensures actions are taken for improvement. - 8.2.1.4: The internal review process identifies common areas for improvement across residency programs. - 8.2.1.5: The internal review process reviews how well residency programs are preparing residents for independent practice. - 8.2.2: A range of data and information is reviewed to evaluate and improve learning sites and residency programs. - 8.2.2.1: Information from multiple sources, including feedback from residents, teachers, administrative personnel and program directors, as appropriate, is regularly reviewed. - 8.2.2.2: Mechanisms for feedback take place in an open, collegial atmosphere. - 8.2.3: Based on the data and information reviewed, faculty of medicine-wide and/or learning site-specific, strengths are identified and action is taken to address areas identified for improvement. - 8.2.3.1: Areas for improvement are used to develop and implement relevant and timely action plans for issues that are faculty of medicine-wide and/or learning site-specific. - 8.2.3.2: The postgraduate dean and postgraduate education committee share identified strengths and areas for improvement (including associated action plans) with residency program and learning site leadership, and other residency education stakeholders as appropriate, in a timely manner. - 8.2.3.3: There is a clear and well-documented process to evaluate the effectiveness of actions taken, and to take further action as required.